 - Concrete brick is 100% recyclable and would be suitable for use as a crushed aggregate.
 It contains no deleterious salts or materials which could affect their future use.
-Marshalls recycles almost all in process material wastage during manufacture. - The key materials used in the production of our bricks are generally from suppliers who are ISO 14001 compliant, demonstrating our commitment to the responsible sourcing of materials - Generally our source of raw materials is within the locality of our works and our delivery points are on average within 100 miles of a factory, thus minimising the impact, and associated carbon footprint, of transportation. - The geographical locations of our factories enable us to supply a similar product from any works to any location within the country with the minimum of haulage.
-Concrete bricks are not imported. - Concrete is an inherent CO2 absorber and a recent article published by the Concrete Centre demonstrates that concrete based homes take advantage of their inherent thermal mass to save a significant amount of energy over their lifetime compared with a lightweight construction. - Our extensive network of stockists ensures that smaller, regular supplies to contractors can be made on a local basis rather than having to transport partial loads long distances. - Our production method does not require any additional energy for curing over that of the normal exothermic reaction when concrete hardens.
-No additional energy is required in the curing of the product thus saving natural resources (fuel/water) and reducing emissions (CO2/NO2). - Excellent thermal capacity and insulation properties.
+Marshalls recycles almost all in process material wastage during manufacture. - The key materials used in the production of our bricks are generally from suppliers who are ISO 14001 compliant, demonstrating our commitment to the responsible sourcing of materials. - Generally our source of raw materials is within the locality of our works and our delivery points are on average within 120 miles of a factory, thus minimising the impact, and associated carbon footprint, of transportation.

+- The geographical locations of our factories enable us to supply a similar product from any works to any location within the country with the minimum of haulage.
+Concrete bricks are not imported. - Concrete is an inherent CO2 absorber and a recent article published by the Concrete Centre demonstrates that concrete based homes take advantage of their inherent thermal mass to save a significant amount of energy over their lifetime compared with a lightweight construction. - Excellent thermal capacity and insulation properties.
 The mass of concrete adds to the potential for solar gain which evens out variations in temperature within a building.
 In addition the 'U' values of a typical wall construction using concrete bricks compared to clay is similar (ref.
 CBA 'U' Value calculations where concrete brick can be substituted for dense aggregate block).